LunusMax/LunusMax/README.md

 ## Hi there!
 I'm Lucio Nunes (LunusMax on Github) 👋

 - 🔭 I’m currently working on a master's thesis in computer science focused on data science for football using machine learning techniques.
-- 🌱 I’m currently learning SQL and improving my data analysis skills through the CS50x course from Harvard and the EBAC data analysis course.
+- 🌱 I’m currently learning SQL and improving my data analysis skills through EBAC data analysis course.
 - 👯 I’m looking to collaborate on projects related to sports analytics, machine learning, and graphic design.
 - 🤔 I’m looking for help with advanced SQL queries and optimization for large datasets.
 - 💬 Ask me about Python programming, C, machine learning applications in sports, or graphic design.